robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 Retrieve the Azure Prometheus query endpoint
 ==============================================

+Whichever method you choose, you will need an Azure Prometheus query endpoint:

 1. Go to `Azure Monitor workspaces <https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/microsoft.monitor%2Faccounts>`_ and choose your monitored workspace.
 2. In your monitored workspace, `overview`, find the ``Query endpoint`` and copy it.
 3. In your `generated_values.yaml` file add the query endpoint URL under ``globalConfig`` with a 443 port: